God Sees You

 Salt adds flavor; without it food is bland.
 Our lives—as salt—should present Christianity as delightful, not distasteful; desirable, not disagreeable.

 Before refrigeration, salt was used primarily as a preservative—rubbed into meat and fish to prevent decay and rottenness.
-We—as salt—should be antitoxins in a world gone rotten; having a purifying and curative influence.
+We—like salt—should be antitoxins in a world gone rotten; having a purifying and curative influence.

 Light of the World